A lot of nerdy men are upset about Captain Marvel.

 Actors That Played Him: Michael Chiklis is Greek and Irish.
 Jamie Bell is English, but has played Jews before and was married to Evan Rachel Wood, who described herself as Jewish.
 Not much there.
 But Jewish actor David Cross, as Tobias Fünke, did present a bootleg “Thing” as part of an unauthorized musical version of the Fantastic Four on the lamentable fourth season of “Arrested Development.”

 Shadowcat (Kitty Pryde)

 This is a Jewish name?
 Surprisingly: Yes.
 It used to be “Prydeman.”
 Kitty is the granddaughter of a Holocaust survivor.
-Kitty’s faith spared her an ugly death at the hands of Magneto, who saw something of himself in her.
+She proudly wears a Magen David and her faith spared her an ugly death at the hands of Magneto, who saw something of himself in her.

 Actors Who’ve Played Her: Ellen Page served her turn as this mutant who can walk through walls.
 She isn’t Jewish

 Magneto is essentially a version of Nazi hunter Simon Wiesenthal who can bend steel girders with his mind.
 You can’t get much more Jewish or tragic than his origins, which shaped his philosophy to protect disenfranchised mutants by targeting humans that seek to do them harm.